wesleylima/wesleylima.github.io/content/blog/what-is-gun-database/index.md

 ## Is Orbit Any Better?
 As a tool for creating real apps today?
 Not really.
 Neither is "production ready".
 But one of them lies to you and tells you it is.

-However, which one has the better chance at being a usable P2P database for real applications?
+But if you were to ask: "which one has the better chance at being a usable P2P database for real applications?"
 No question Orbit.

 ### Apendix: Freeism and the Cult of Mark